Updated: Apr 19

 Once I completed my MBA in 2010, I decided to do a PhD.
 I had two main personal motives to take that decision:

 While it is too early to evaluate the rewards of this motive, I already see some results.
-Just for the sake of curiosity, I created an academic resume few weeks before my graduation and started applying for Assistant Professor positions.
+Just for the sake of curiosity, I created an academic resume a few weeks before my graduation and started applying for Assistant Professor positions.
 Surprisingly, the interest shown by academic institutions was good!
-So good that made me think of pushing forward my “professional career phase out / academic career phase in” plan.
+So good that made me think of pushing forward my “professional career phase-out / academic career phase-in” plan.

 So yes, the last 5.5 years of my life I believe are well-spent and totally worth it.
 My two main motives proved to be met to a good extent.
 The feeling of fulfillment and accomplishment after completing this long journey is alone very rewarding.